jessedhillon/vim-easycomment/README.md

     nmap <silent> <C-_> :call ToggleCommentLine()<CR>

-The suggested mapping is <kbd>Ctrl + /</kbd> (due to historical reasons, backslash is represented as underscore when mapping keys in Vim).
+The suggested mapping is <kbd>Ctrl + /</kbd> (due to historical reasons, forward slash is represented as underscore when mapping keys in Vim).
 The first mapping will invoke `ToggleCommentVisual()` on any visual selection, causing comment/uncommenting of the lines spanned by that selection.
 The second mapping can be invoked without any selection, and will comment/uncomment the current